Hello May! We’re now well into the year, almost hitting the halfway mark, which is kind of scary!

 The Long Walk

 AFL legend Michael Long’s The Long Walk raises money for Indigenous education programs across Australia.
-Join the crowds for the iconic walk to the MCG, enjoy the live entertainment and food trucks, and be part of a worthy cause.
+Join the crowds for the iconic walk to the MCG (this year is the 20th anniversary), enjoy the live entertainment and food trucks, and be part of a worthy cause.

 Cost: Free